Solving the cohomological equation for locally hamiltonian flows, part II -- global obstructions: Diophantine conditions for IETs and locally Hamiltonian flows

-In this section we introduce a new Diophantine condition for IETs which is a full measure condition on the set of IETs.
-The Diophantine condition is a modified version of the previously introduced one in \cite{Fr-Ki} (see also \cite{Fr-Ul2}), so called Filtration Diophantine condition (FDC).
-It is improved by extending the Oseledets filtration to stable and central subspaces.
-Based on this condition, we show that certain series involving matrices of the accelerated cocycle grows in a controlled way.
+In this section, we introduce a new Diophantine condition for IETs, which is a full-measure condition on the set of IETs.
+The Diophantine condition is a modified version of the previously introduced one in \cite{Fr-Ki} (see also \cite{Fr-Ul2}), {referred to as the} Filtration Diophantine condition (FDC). {This condition} is improved by extending the Oseledets filtration to stable and central subspaces.
+Based on this condition, we show that certain series involving matrices of the accelerated cocycle grows in a controlled manner.